Tim Isbell, March 21, 2026

 But have we unwittingly allowed other things to distract our hearts away from God?
 Our hearts can be pulled by the magnetic attraction of other things—even good things.
 For example, we can love God’s truth more than the God of truth.
 We can love God’s justice more than the God of justice.
 We can love God’s church more than God.
 We can love a right cause—whether it’s being pro-life or anti-racist—more than God.
 Have our hearts loved the gifts more than the Giver?
 As such, are our orthodoxy and orthopraxy distorted, overemphasizing certain beliefs and behaviors and underemphasizing others?
 Are we polarized because our hearts aren’t properly aligned?

-I think David French and Shiao Chong are onto something: the MAGA-Trump Christian right tends to lift orthopraxy above the others; the Progressive Christian left tends to lift orthopraxis above the others.
-Both extremes are over-focusing on different aspects of God’s call.
-It’s time for both to
+I think David French and Shiao Chong are onto something: the MAGA-Trump Christian right prioritizes orthodoxy; the Progressive Christian left prioritizes orthopraxy.
+It’s time for both extremes and those of us in between them to

 – Tim Isbell